This Entire Game Was a Showcase for the Game Boy

 Marsha, Marsha, MARSHA!

 So I’ll say this, I think it is pretty cool to have a game named for a character within a story (for the franchise) and not include this character in one of the title releases within that franchise.
-What I’m saying is that the game is named Zelda: Link’s Awakening, that is, “Zelda," and Princess Zelda are only mentioned one time.
-The one and only time (that I know of) that you’ll even see Zelda given mention is at the very beginning of the game, just after waking up.
+What I’m saying is that the game is named Zelda: Link’s Awakening; that is, “Zelda” and Princess Zelda are only mentioned one time.
+The one and only time (that I know of) that you’ll even see Zelda given mentioned is at the very beginning of the game, just after waking up.
 Apparently, while speaking with Marin, Link mistakenly calls her Zelda.

-Which brings me to another point, Zelda isn't the character you play as, in most Zelda games.
+This brings me to another point: Zelda isn't the character you play, as in most Zelda games.
 I can recall a good many Zelda games where you play as one form of Link or another; Zelda for NES, Zelda II, A Link to the Past, Majora's Mask, Ocarina of Time, Oracle of Seasons, Oracle of Ages, The Minish Cap.
 The norm for Zelda games is for them to be about Link, so shouldn't it be more like "The Adventures of Link" or "The Legend of Link's Awakening" or something?